At-Will Employment

 What Are the Exceptions to Employment at Will?

-There are a number of exceptions to being able to fire an employee at will, including:
+There are several exceptions to being able to fire an employee at will, including:

 - Refuses to perform an illegal act, such as discriminating against a subordinate.